Netflix/photon/README.md

 $ ./gradlew getDependencies
 ```

 It will download all dependencies into ./build/libs directory, where Photon.*.jar is built.
 Multiple sample applications have been provided with this project (e.g., com.netflix.imflibrary.app.IMFTrackFileReader).
-You can run them as follows:
+Having obtained the dependencies, you can run an application as follows:

 ```
 java -cp ./build/libs/*: <fully qualified class name> <zero or more arguments>
 ```
 E.g.,
 ```
-java -cp ./build/libs/*: com.netflix.imflibrary.app.IMFTrackFileReader path_to_input_file path_to_working_directory
+java -cp ./build/libs/*: com.netflix.imflibrary.app.IMFTrackFileReader input_file_path working_directory_path
 ```